ImageSharp seems to retain ~300—400 MB of managed memory even after disposing all my images. Is this a memory leak?

 Of course, you may also configure a MemoryAllocator on your own Configuration instance.

-You can find benchmark results in the original PR which may help to select you a configuration, but they are bit outdated, because our throughput got better since then!
+You can find benchmark results in the original PR which may help to select you a configuration, but they are bit outdated, because our throughput has improved since then!

 You need to create and maintain your own Configuration instance, setting a specific MemoryAllocator on it.
-It's possible to pass custom Configuration instances to methods accross our whole API.
+It's possible to pass custom Configuration instances to methods across our whole API.